thijsvanloef/palworld-server-docker/docusaurus/docs/guides/automatic-reboots.md

 :::warning

 If docker restart is not set to policy `always` or `unless-stopped` then the server will shutdown and will need to be manually restarted.

-The example docker run command and docker compose file in [How to Use](#how-to-use) already use the needed policy
+The example docker run command and docker compose file in [the Quicksetup](https://palworld-server-docker.loef.dev/) already use the needed policy
 :::

 Set `AUTO_REBOOT_ENABLED` enable or disable automatic reboots (Default is disabled)